 If you've been looking for an excuse to get your hands on one of the new models, here you go.
 I'm giving you permission to purchase a Nokia 3310 and take it to a festival.
-Buy one here.
+Compare Nokia deals

 This one's a bit more rugged.
 It's IP67 certified, making it dust and water resistant, and can do pretty much everything the Nokia 3310 can - albeit with a smaller display, higher price, and the ability to do it all in the pouring rain.
-Buy one here, or see contracts here.
+Buy one here.

 And the rest